 \section{Conclusion}

-We have proposed Hyper-X, a unified hypernetwork for multi-task multilingual transfer learning.
-It leverages multiple heterogeneous sources of information such as multiple task and languages in a single hypernetwork for maximum information sharing while generating composite adapters for each task and language pair to adapt a multilingual transformer.
-As Hyper-X parameterizes each task and language independently, it enables zero-shot prediction to arbitrary task-language combinations at test time.
-We demonstrate that Hyper-X is competitive with the state of the art when transferring from a single source language and observe large improvements when using a mixture of tasks and languages.
-Finally, we also show that in few-shot transfer scenarios, Hyper-X is a strong alternative, especially when it is initially trained on mixture of language and task combinations.
+We have proposed Hyper-X, a novel approach for multi-task multilingual transfer learning, based on a unified hypernetwork that leverages heterogeneous sources of information, such as multiple tasks and languages.
+By learning to generate composite adapters for each task-language combinations that modify the parameters of a pre-trained multilingual transformer, Hyper-X allows for maximum information sharing and enables zero-shot prediction for arbitrary task-language pairs at test time.
+Through a number of experiments, we demonstrate that Hyper-X is competitive with the state-of-the-art when transferring from a source language.
+When a mixture of tasks and languages is available, Hyper-X outperforms several strong baselines on many languages, while being more parameter and time efficient.
+Finally, we show that for few-shot transfer, Hyper-X is a strong option with a less computing cost than baselines for the initial task adaptation.